rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 - Urgent Pointer - 16 bits
 - Options - 32 bits (if present)

-Here we've added the "Source Port", "Destination Port", "Sequence Number", "Acknowledgement Number", "Data Offset", "Reserved", "Flags", "Window", "Checksum", "Urgent Pointer and "Options" fields.
+Here we've added these fields: Source Port, Destination Port, Sequence Number, Acknowledgement Number, Data Offset, Reserved, Flags, Window, Checksum, Urgent Pointer, and Options.
 We haven't previously discussed several of these fields, so now's the time to do just that.

-- Data Offset - This is the size of the TCP Header in 32-bit chunks (or words).
+- **Data Offset** - The size of the TCP Header in 32-bit chunks (or words).
 This lets us know exactly where the header ends and the Payload begins.
-- Reserved - These bits aren't currently used and should always be 0.
+- **Reserved** - These bits aren't currently used and should always be 0.
-- Flags - Each bit represents a different flag: SYN, ACK, FIN, RST, and others.
+- **Flags** - Each bit represents a different flag: SYN, ACK, FIN, RST, and others.
-- Window - This is basically the most data that the destination node can receive at a time.
+- **Window** - The most data that the destination node can receive at a time.
-- Checksum - This is just a basic error-checking routine similar to the parity bit in ASCII.
+- **Checksum** - A basic error-checking routine similar to the parity bit in ASCII.
-- Urgent Pointer - This is largely unused and we won't muddy the waters discussing it now.
+- **Urgent Pointer** - This is largely unused and we won't muddy the waters discussing it now.
-- Options - Another mostly unused field that we will ignore in this discussion.
+- **Options** - Another mostly unused field that we will ignore in this discussion.

 #### Network wrapping